-Electrovaya's plant has been established in a modular manner in such a way that production may continue in the event of non-catastrophic operational problems.
-In addition, it has adopted a formal environmental policy that requires compliance with environmental legislation and an ongoing program of monitoring its environmental compliance.
+Electrovaya's German plant operated by its subsidiary, Litarion GmbH is the main production plant for electrodes and separators.
+This plant has been established in a modular manner with multiple lines in such a way that production may continue in the event of non-catastrophic operational problems.
+In addition, the plant has adopted a formal environmental policy that requires compliance with environmental legislation and an ongoing program of monitoring its environmental compliance.